openregister/specification/content/record-resource.md

 ***

-Gets the list of records filtered by the exact value of the given field name.
+Gets the list of records filtered by the exact value of the given attribute name.
 [This resource MAY be paginated](/rest-api#collection-pagination).

 The order SHOULD be by consistent regardless of new elements being added to